Functions of nearly maximal Gowers-Host-Kra norms on Euclidean spaces: Introduction

-\textbf{Theorem 1.1} and \textbf{Theorem 1.2} are equivalent to each other, and hence we will not distinguish them in this discussion and simply refer to both as ``\textbf{Theorem 1.1}".
-Via the relation between the second Gowers-Host-Kra norm of $f$ and the $L^4$ norm of $\hat{f}$ shown in (1.3), this near extremization question has been resolved in [7], as $p_2 = 4/3$, and hence $\|f\|_{U^2}\geq (1-\delta)A(2,n)\|f\|_{4/3}$ becomes $\|\hat{f}\|_4\geq (1-\delta)A(2,n)\|f\|_{4/3}$.\\
+Theorem \ref{thm:main} and Theorem \ref{thm:second} are equivalent to each other for the following reasons.
+Note that \eqref{thmstate} is invariant under an orthogonal action on the underlying Euclidean space $\mathbb{R}^{n}$ as well as translation and dilation.
+Now \eqref{thmstate} is also unchanged if $f$ is replaced by $fe^{iQ}$, with $Q$ being a real-valued function, which will be shown in Section \ref{sec:complexcase} to be "nearly" polynomial, in the sense defined there.
+Conversely, if $\{f_{j}\}_{j}$ is a sequence as in Theorem \ref{thm:second}, then $\{|f_{j}|\}_{j}$ must first be appropriately translated, dilated and transformed so that all $|f_{j}|$ can be close to the same nonnegative extremizer of \eqref{GHKineq} in $L^{p_{k}}$ norm.
+If the $f_{j}$ are complex-valued then their complex phases of $f_{j}$ must also be adjusted, by multiplying with appropriate polynomial phases.
+These modifications are done in order to introduce compactness to such sequence $\{f_{j}\}_{j}$ - and these are the only modifications required, based on the description of extremizers for \eqref{GHKineq}.
+Hence, we will not distinguish the two theorems in this discussion and simply refer to both as Theorem \ref{thm:main}.
+Via the relation between the second Gowers-Host-Kra norm of $f$ and the $L^4$ norm of $\hat{f}$ shown in \eqref{U2ex}, this near extremization question has been resolved in \cite{christ2014sharpened}, as $p_2 = 4/3$, and hence $\|f\|_{U^2}\geq (1-\delta)A(2,n)\|f\|_{4/3}$ becomes $\|\hat{f}\|_4\geq (1-\delta)A(2,n)\|f\|_{4/3}$.\\

-The alternative expression (1.2) of the Gowers-Host-Kra norm leads to an inner product inequality.
-The Gowers inner product [17] of degree $2^{k}$, $\mathcal{T}_{k}$, is defined as follows.
+The alternative expression \eqref{def:Ukmult} of the Gowers-Host-Kra norm leads to an inner product inequality.
+The Gowers inner product \cite{tao2006additive} of degree $2^{k}$, $\mathcal{T}_{k}$, is defined as follows.
 For each $\alpha\in\{0,1\}^{k}$, let $f_{\alpha}:\mathbb{R}^{n}\to\mathbb{C}$ be a measurable function.
 Then

 The mentioned inner product inequality is the following